 - What Is HxOutlook.exe?

 In some instances, the Outlook app keeps crashing when sending an email or forwarding a message.
+Outlook may also not work properly when the vcredist_x64.exe component of the Visual C++ Redistributable is missing or corrupted.
 Resetting the app’s settings does not work and a Faulting application error appears.

 What Is HxOutlook.exe?